sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-07-Extract-Duplicate-Code.md

     }
 ```

-Wow!
-Already our test is much easier to read.
+Already our test is much shorter, and arguably easier to read.
 Before we commit this change, we want to make sure our test still passes.
 We run it, and it passes, so we commit.

 Now we do the same with our second `addBooks()` test.